binarybrain11/cryptographyInteractive/README.txt

 and problems were successfully implemented.
 The schemes are labelled with source, chapter, followed by number.
 For example, the chapter 5 homework problem 1a is labelled as: hw5_1a and a call to attack on that homework problem would be hw5_1aPrgAttack().
-Problems can come from homework (hw), examples (ex), and exercises (ec).
+Problems can come from homework (hw), section examples (se), and exercises (ex).
 Since example attacks don't have clear numbers, we'll use the section number that the example appears in.
 There should also be an example solution in each language to demonstrate how an attacking program is constructed and called, probably the example in chapter